ByteOtter/nester/CONTRIBUTING.md

 pip install -e .
 ```

-This should install all necessary requirements for nester.
+This should install all necessary requirements for nester aswell as nester itself.

 >Note: If you encounter any issues with dependencies or installation, please refer to the troubleshooting section or reach out for help in the issues section or via email.